amado-saladino/maven-pipeline/readme.md

 ## Plugins

-`Docker` plugin should be installed in jenkins before running the pipeline.
+`Docker` and `docker-pipeline` plugins should be installed in jenkins before running the pipeline.

 ## Manage Clouds